Waiting for the Interurban

 The Iraqi Torture attack on the Interurban was preceded by slightly less-focused art terrorists.
 A week earlier, we witnessed a muddled pastiche of party ribbons, loud ties, rubber gloves, and sign that said "HAPPY BIRTHDAY OCEAN."

-Waiting for the Interurban was created by artist Richard Beyer, who also sculpted the well-endowed bull and the book-nerd coyote in Ellensburg, Washington.
+Waiting for the Interurban was created by the late artist Richard Beyer, who also sculpted the well-endowed bull and the book-nerd coyote in Ellensburg, Washington.
 Beyer was on the Fremont Arts Council committee when a sculptor was chosen for the work (since no one applied, he chose himself).
 Committee member (and honorary mayor) Armen Stepanian disagreed, and the two squabbled.
 Beyer ultimately got his revenge by making the dog's face resemble Stepanian.

 Note: Tipster Will Wheat points out that the original Interurban was actually a street car.